muratk3n/thirdwave/en/2019/05/slippage.md

-Gas grid is much more cost-effective than an electricity grid: for the same investment a gas pipe can transport 10-20 times more energy than an electricity cable
+Gas grid is much more cost-effective than an electricity grid: for the same investment a gas pipe can transport 10-20 times more energy than an electricity cable.

-That's the other thing
+That's the other thing..

-Since molecules are much more efficient energy carriers (and be converted into electricity easily with FCs), why have a seperate electric grid at all?
-We can have pipes everywhere.
-All electric these cable lines could be a collosal waste.
+Since molecules are much more efficient energy carriers (and be converted into electricity easily through FCs), why have a seperate electric grid at all?
+There could be pipes going to everywhere.
+All these electric cable lines could be a collosal waste.